nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

-1. According to the height of the query DB is the latest block head HASH
+1. According to the chain ID and height query DB, get the latest block header HASH
-2. According to the HASH query DB get block header byte array
+2. According to the HASH query DB to get the block header byte array
-3. Deserialization for block header object
+3. Deserialize to block header object

 * Sample request